slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 -- Peter Kropotkin*

 > *"United we are rock, divided we are sand." (...)
+"The sheep will spend its entire life fearing the wolf, only to be eaten by the shepherd." (...)
 "Hungry dogs are never loyal."
 -- Proverbs*